SellaRafaeli/SellaRafaeli.github.io/software.md

 * After graduating, I left Jerusalem to work as a **front-end dev** at a security firm.
 This was in early 2013, in the beginning of the JS SPA revolution (soon to be known as "JS Framework Fatigue").
 Backbone was in vogue; Knockout, Knockback, Angular.
 React was soon to come out.
 Silverlight and Flash were just being quietly taken out back and shot.
 I still have a **"I<3JS"** t-shirt and wear it proudly.

 * Later, I found myself at **Fiverr, where I really made my bones**.
 Ruby, Rails, Sinatra, Microservices, DBs, Queues.
-My first year was on the team in charging of the order flow and the banking system; that was a lot of 3am wake-up calls and white hairs. **When the actual business model is down, you better believe you're getting up and fixing it.** And then you're learning how to make sure you won't need to be woken up again the next time.
+Mostly a backend dev, my first year was on the team in charging of the order flow and the banking system; that was a lot of 3am wake-up calls and white hairs. **When the actual business model is down, you better believe you're getting up and fixing it.** And then you're learning how to make sure you won't need to be woken up again the next time.
 I also learned to love Ruby, which is by far my favorite language today.
 If you actually need to get anything done (this includes maintenance), **nothing beats the productivity and sheer joy of doing in Ruby**.

 * After leaving Fiverr I did some freelance work, mostly backend APIs as well as NodeJS and Angular.
 It was during this period that I learned to really appreciate the awesomeness and expressiveness of **Ruby (on Sinatra) over Mongo, running on PAAS like Heroku**.
 I am a very fast developer in general, but using the above stack just felt like I was on a jet plane.
 Nothing took any time, it was amazing.
 There was no "but... it hurt later to maintain/performance-tune/whatever".
 It was just amazing.
 It still is.
 Blows Rails/Node/AWS/Microservices/SQL out of the water.
 As of today, THAT is my choice of stack for any e-commerce/social app.